 DON’T Use Spray Foam to Insulate Your Crawl Space

-When this happens, the moisture can seep into the foundation, leading to a breeding ground of mold or wood rot.
-Either of these can have a negative impact on your home, including the structural integrity of your foundation.
+When this happens, the moisture can seep into the foundation, leading to a breeding ground for mold or wood rot.
+Either of these can harm your home, including the structural integrity of your foundation.

 DON’T Install Too Many Vents

 The more vents you have, the more moisture can be released, right?
 Wrong!